-Shrimp production (farm and sea), lobster, and fish make up fisheries production which is mostly exported.
+Shrimp production (farm and sea), lobster, and fish make up fisheries production, which is mostly exported.
 Processed foods, beverages (alcoholic and non-alcoholic) and tobacco are the primary activities that make up the 51 percent of the manufacturing sector in Nicaragua.
 Nicaragua offers good opportunities for products that are not of high-volume local production.
 Good prospects for the fisheries prospects are canned seafood products (tuna and sardines) for retail and fresh salmon, clams, mussels, and calamari for the HRI sector.

-Table 1.
-Nicaragua: Advantages and Challenges for U.S. Exporters
+Advantages and Challenges for U.S. Exporters

-Advantages Challenges Nicaraguan Importers trust the quality and wholesomeness of U.S. consumer-oriented products Inflation in food and beverage prices has increased significantly.
-U.S. food products have excellent marketing presentation.
+Advantages Challenges Nicaraguan importers trust the quality and wholesomeness of U.S. consumer-oriented products Nicaragua does not have a port in the Atlantic, only one port in the Pacific.
+This forces businesses to bring in products through U.S. food products have excellent marketing presentation.
 Some U.S. products are more expensive than substitute products available in Central America.
-Freight costs and contracts from the U.S. are lower for small markets such as Nicaragua.
+U.S. food products are competitive in terms of price and quality.
 Non-tariff barriers (SPS) with local customs especially for dairy and frozen meats products.
-In some cases shipments may experience arbitrary delays from customs agents.
+In some cases, shipments may experience arbitrary delays from customs agents.
 Reduced tariff rates under the CAFTA-DR trade agreement.
-Process of registering a product in Nicaragua can take between three to six months due to the limited capacity of the Ministries of Agriculture and Health.
-Nicaragua does not have a port in the Atlantic, only one port in the Pacific.
-This forces businesses to bring in products through ports in Honduras and Costa Rica or via the Panama Canal.
-Central American roads may be dangerous and custom's processes at the border are slow.
-This may result in costs increase.
+Process of registering a product in Nicaragua can take between three to six months due to the limited capacity of the Ministries